stormalf/porth/README.md

 1.0.21 refactoring the function that separates line into strings and not strings.

 1.0.22 introducing macros management (not following the same rules as in the episode 8).
 Fixing some issue with wrong line information fixing also the write function in simulation.
 Removing the check of the first token of the line.

+1.0.23 introducing the possibility to include files.
+Including char management using single quotes.
+Writing Fizzbuzz example.
+An issue still remains with the strings management if you define some strings with different sizes it doesn't work inside a loop!
+Not found why perhaps caused by OVER keyword.
+Probably need to review the string management later.

 ## TODO